About the Office

 A member of the Office of Civil Rights and Public Trust will contact you after our review is completed and a determination on the appropriate course of action is made.

-DOJ’s Actual Innocence Project is not designed to take the place of existing processes in Delaware such as the constitutionally established clemency process through the Board of Pardons.
+DOJ’s Actual Innocence Program is not designed to take the place of existing processes in Delaware such as the constitutionally established clemency process through the Board of Pardons.

 - If you wish to contact the office of Civil Rights and Public Trust and are not filing a complaint, please email